 A full spectrum product contains a wide range of cannabinoids including THC:

 A broad-spectrum product contains a wide range of cannabinoids present, without Delta-9 THC:

 An isolate-based product contains only CBD:

-If you run into lab reports that look like this, there are two important things to check to confirm that the product is actually full/broad spectrum:
+If you run into this situation, you must verify that both of these two additional pieces of information to confirm that the product is actually full/broad spectrum: